luisomoreau/Embedded-Machine-Learning-Lab/README.md

 ![generate-features-3](assets/generate-features-3.png)

-We see on the 3D chart that the "features" are a bit messy, meaning we do not distinguish a simple pattern yet.
+We see on the 3D chart that the "features" are a bit messy, meaning we do not distinguish a simple pattern yet (we also often talk about cluster of data).
 In that case, we will try to change the parameters.
 Go back to the `Parameters` tab and try to change the `Filter` type from `low` to `high`.
 Save the parameters and generate again your features:

 ![generate-features-2](assets/generate-features-2.png)

-It looks a bit cleaner, we start to identify some patterns!
+It looks a bit cleaner, we start to identify some distinguish clusters!

 Now move to the `NN Classifier` in the left menu and leave the default parameters and click on `Start Training`: